golioth/docs/docs/services/3-lightdb/3-read-write-data.md

 title: Read and Write Data
 ---

-Devices interact with Light DB using the gateways available on the platform.
+Devices interact with LightDB using the gateways available on the platform.
 For now, only CoAP is available.

 | Method   | Description         | Path            |
 | -------- | ------------------- | --------------- |